An untreated infection spreading can cause serious health problems as it moves throughout your body.

 Causes of a tooth infection

-Your mouth is full of bacteria which can enter the dental pulp, or the center of the tooth, which is packed with cells, blood vessels, and tissue.
-The bacteria enters through a cavity, chip, or crack in the tooth, then spreads to the root.
-This leads to swelling and inflammation at the tip of the root and can cause a tooth abscess or infection.
+Your mouth is full of bacteria which can enter the dental pulp, causing tooth infection and bacterial spread.
+The bacteria enters through a cavity, chip, or crack in the tooth, then spreads to the root, leading to swelling and inflammation that can cause a tooth abscess or infection.

-Your chances of experiencing an infected tooth increase if you don’t properly, regularly clean your teeth and mouth.
+Your chances of experiencing a tooth infection and bacterial spread increase if you don’t properly, regularly clean your teeth and mouth.
 Consuming too much sugar, including drinking soda, can lead to more cavities, creating an easier path for bacteria to enter the tooth.
 Dry mouth can also increase your chances of developing tooth decay.
 Some medications or even just aging can come with a side effect of dry mouth.
 Taking care of your teeth every day can prevent decay.

 What to do if you think you have a tooth infection